austenrainer/stoic/docs/readme.md

 Austen Rainer and Catherine Menon.
 2022.
 Voting item: story-work in human-centric software engineering.
 In Proceedings of the 15th International Conference on Cooperative and Human Aspects of Software Engineering (CHASE '22).
 Association for Computing Machinery, New York, NY, USA, 109–110. [https://doi.org/10.1145/3528579.3529170](https://dl.acm.org/doi/abs/10.1145/3528579.3529170)

+Austen Rainer.
+2021.
+Storytelling in human–centric software engineering research.
+In Proceedings of the 25th International Conference on Evaluation and Assessment in Software Engineering (EASE '21).
+Association for Computing Machinery, New York, NY, USA, 241–246. [https://doi.org/10.1145/3463274.3463803](https://dl.acm.org/doi/abs/10.1145/3463274.3463803)